Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 - A bit about what

-are useful for. - An explanation of how
+Enumerable,EnumandStreamare useful for. - An explanation of how

-. - A short dicussion on writing your own
+Enumis implemented in terms ofEnumerable. - A short dicussion on writing your own

-function. - An explanation of how streams are used to efficiently compose enumerables.
+reducefunction. - An explanation of how streams are used to efficiently compose enumerables.

 Enumerable, Enum and Stream

-rarely implement Enumerable
+rarely implement Enumerable.
+The

-module is where most of
+Enum module is where most of

 Elixir’s collection manipulation code resides.
-It has your basic map/2
+It has your basic map/2,

-functions as well as stuff like at/2
+filter/2 and reduce/3 functions as well as stuff like at/2 / fetch/2

-(look up an element given an index), drop/2
+(look up an element given an index), drop/2 and min/1.
+Whenever you want to

-do something with a collection look in Enum
+do something with a collection look in Enum first.
+Often the tools you need

 are there.

-are somewhat inefficient.
+Sometimes the methods from Enum are somewhat inefficient.
 Take for example

 tripling some numbers and filtering out multiples of 7 afterwards

-doesn’t help here, it filters before mapping).
+(Enum.filter_map doesn’t help here, it filters before mapping).
 You could

-write Enum.map(l, &(&1 * 3)) |> Enum.filter(&(rem(&1, 7) != 0))
+write Enum.map(l, &(&1 * 3)) |> Enum.filter(&(rem(&1, 7) != 0)) but there’s an

-constructing a list which is immediately
+inefficiency.
+It comes from Enum.map constructing a list which is immediately

-.
-This work is unnecessary if Enum.map
+“eaten” by Enum.filter.
+This work is unnecessary if Enum.map could somehow

-pass elements to Enum.filter
+pass elements to Enum.filter one by one.

 This is where streams come in.
 By simply writing Stream.map(l, &(&1 * 3)) |>

-the inefficiency is removed.
+Enum.filter(&(rem(&1, 7) != 0)) the inefficiency is removed.
 Instead of

-returns a stream for which there is an
+returning a list Stream.map/2 returns a stream for which there is an

 does is it creates a stream that wraps an enumerable and whenever an element is